-Lindsay Morris has dedicated the last eight years to photographing an American summer camp with a twist.
-A camp for gender-nonconforming children and their families, it provides a safe place for biological boys who feel more – or just as – comfortable in dresses and wigs than in Spiderman t-shirts and jeans.
+Lindsay Morris has dedicated the last eight years to photographing a summer camp with a twist.
+A camp for gender non-conforming children and their families, it provides a safe place for biological boys who feel more—or just as—comfortable in dresses and wigs than in Spiderman t-shirts and jeans.

 We spoke to Lindsay about her reasons for putting the project into a new book, You Are You, the struggles that are specific to LGBT children and their families, and how a safe space like this camp can aid kids to develop more comfortably in their true gender identities.